jhe2155/surestart/README.md

 Uploaded Autoencoder.ipynb and Upsampling.ipynb

 ## Day 22
+Uploaded NLP.ipynb.
 I found this week's reading to be really interesting as there can be a lot of cool applications with natural language processing.
 Ethically, there can be some concerns with models learning offensive or incorrect content from human writing that it is trained on.

+## Day 25-26
+Brainstormed and talked about our Makeathon project!